kurta999/CustomKeyboard/README.md

 Available build configurations:
 - x86 - Debug, Release, Static Release
 - x64 - Debug, Release, Static Release

+CMake build system is planned for Windows, but may never happen.

+**Linux**

+Makefile have to be generated with CMake, currently it's a little bit abandobed.

 ## Screenshots
 **Main Page**